 - Ocean Ecosystems

 - Pond Ecosystems – These are usually relatively small and contained.
-Most of the time they include various types of plants, amphibians and insects.
-Sometimes they include fish, but as these cannot move around as easily as amphibians and insects, it is less likely, and most of the time fish are artificially introduced to these environments by humans.
+Most of the time, they include various types of plants, amphibians, and insects.
+Sometimes, they include fish, but as these cannot move around as easily as amphibians and insects, it is less likely, and most of the time, fish are artificially introduced to these environments by humans.

-- River Ecosystems – Because rivers always link to the sea, they are more likely to contain fish alongside the usual plants, amphibians and insects.
+- River Ecosystems – Because rivers always link to the sea, they are more likely to contain fish alongside the usual plants, amphibians, and insects.

-These sorts of ecosystems can also include birds because birds often hunt in and around water for small fish or insects.
+Freshwater ecosystems can also include birds because birds often hunt in and around water for small fish or insects.

-- Rainforests – Rainforests usually have extremely dense ecosystems because there are so many different types of animals all living in a very small area.
+- Rainforests – Rainforests usually have extremely dense ecosystems because there are so many different types of animals living in a very small area.

 - Tundra – As mentioned above, tundra usually have relatively simple ecosystems because of the limited amount of life that can be supported in these harsh conditions.

-- Deserts – Quite the opposite of tundra in many ways, but still harsh, more animals live in the extreme heat than live in the extreme cold of Antarctica, for instance.
+- Deserts – Quite the opposite of tundra in many ways, but still harsh, more animals live in the extreme heat than in the extreme cold of Antarctica, for instance.

-- Forests – There are many different types of forests all over the world including deciduous forests and coniferous forests.
+- Forests – There are many different types of forests all over the world, including deciduous forests and coniferous forests.
 These can support a lot of life and can have very complex ecosystems.